drreynolds/smuhpc-workshop/source/session_4.rst

 .. code-block:: bash

-   $ hg commit -m "merged to tip"
+   $ hg commit -u dreynolds -m "merged to tip"

 Once you're certain that you have finished retrieving and merging all changes from the shared repository, you ``push`` via